ELF-Lab/OjibweMorph/README.md

 - You can install the relevant files via Docker, and create the FST yourself (within the Docker container).
 - You can download the relevant files directly to your system and create the FST yourself.

-If you're going for the pre-built FST route, download those files and skip ahead to [*Preparing to use the FST*](#preparing-to-use-the-fst).
+If you're going for the pre-built FST route, download those files and skip ahead to [*Preparing to Use the FST*](#preparing-to-use-the-fst).
 Otherwise, read on for the steps to build the FST yourself.

 ### Preparing to Build the FST
 These steps will get all the necessary pieces installed to ultimately generate the FST.
 Two sets of steps are included below -- via Docker and via installing directly on your local system.
 We have included detailed instructions on using Docker so that you shouldn't need to have used it previously to follow the steps.
 Essentially, using Docker installs everything in a 'container', separated from your general system, so that the installations are isolated and won't affect other programs you run.

 #### Installation via Docker
 These instructions will have you create and use a container directly in VSCode, so you can use the `Makefile` to generate the FST from within the container.
+This method includes the installation of `foma`, so you can skip that installation step later.

 1. Make sure you have [Docker Desktop](https://docs.docker.com/get-started/get-docker/) installed.
 - In order to use docker in the command line, we also had to go to the Settings page in Docker Desktop and Choose `Advanced` > Check `System` > `Apply`.
-2. Install the `Dev Containers` extension in VSCode <mark>(and maybe `Container Tools`?)</mark>
+2. Install the `Dev Containers` extension in VSCode.
 3. Right click on the `Dockerfile` in the VSCode Explorer panel and choose `Build image`.
 It will suggest a tag (name) for this image by default; press enter to go with it (or type your own, if you prefer).
 - Alternatively, run `docker build -t ojibwemorph:latest -f .devcontainer/Dockerfile .` in the command line.
   - `-t ojibwemorph:latest` gives the image the name `ojibwemorph` and tag `latest`.